 - Jennilyn Jennings Utkov ’77

 - Hallie McNeill Ward P'25

-Jim, who is Head of Risk Mangement at Southeastern, attended Dartmouth College where he received his Bachelor of Arts degree in History.
-He has served on the Board of Arts Memphis and Youth Villages and is currectly on the Board of Peer Power Foundation and Memphis University School.
+Jim, who is Head of Risk Management at Southeastern Asset Management, attended Dartmouth College where he received his Bachelor of Arts degree in History.
+He has served on the Board of Arts Memphis and Youth Villages and is currently on the Board of Peer Power Foundation and Memphis University School.
 Jim also works as mayoral appointee on the City of Memphis Pension Investment Committee.
 Jim and his wife, Alison, have three children, Annsley, James, and Ali '25.

 Andy is Portfolio Manager at Farr, Miller & Washington.
 He received both his Bachelor of Business Administration degree in Finance and his Bachelor of Arts degree in Biology from Texas Christian University.
 He works with the Boys & Girls Clubs of Greater Memphis, Porter-Leath, and Goodwill Industries.
 Andy and his wife, Hester Shipp Mathes '92, have two children: Neely'21 and son, Zander.

 Julia is Director of Marketing and Communications at Community Foundation of Greater Memphis.
 After graduating from St. Mary's, she attended University of Pennsylvania, where she received her Bachelor of Arts degree.
 Upon completion of her undergraduate work, Julia earned her Master of Business Administration and Master of Arts degrees from Southern Methodist University.
 She has served on St. Mary's Board of Trustees as President of the Alumnae Board.
 Her volunteer activities include serving as President of the Memphis Pennsylvania Alumnae Club, the Junior League of Memphis, and a Pastoral Team Leader at Grace-St. Luke's Episcopal Church.
 Julia and her husband, Doug, have one daughter, Janie '31.